 The key parameters for using such tools are ease of use, brand recognition, power, and price.
 So what makes Tableau and Power BI the market leaders in the business intelligence space.
 Let’s have a deeper look.

-– Power BI Pro: The Pro plan costs $9.99/user/month.
-It includes data collaboration, data governance, building dashboards with a 360-degree real-time view and the ability to publish reports anywhere
+Pro Version: $9.99/month.
+Data sharing, building dashboards with a 360-degree real-time view and the ability to publish reports anywhere.

-– Tableau Explorer: It costs $35/user/month.
-Explore trusted data and answer your questions faster with full self-service analytics
+Tableau Explorer: $35/user/month.
+Explore trusted data and answer your questions faster with full self-service analytics.

-– Tableau Creator: It costs $70/user/month.
-Discover insights with a powerful suite of products that support your end-to-end analytics workflow
+Tableau Creator: $70/user/month.
+Discover insights with a powerful suite of products that support your end-to-end process.

 Data Sources and Data Access